 - food intake drops so fast that protein and hydration fall apart

-That last point is easy to underestimate.
-Many patients assume the only thing to watch is the scale.
-Then they end up exhausted, under-eating protein, constipated, and convinced the drug is "wrong" when the problem is partly dose pace and partly recovery habits.
+That last one is easy to underestimate.
+A lot of people assume the only thing to watch is the scale.
+They end up exhausted, short on protein, constipated, and sure the drug is "wrong" — when the real problem is partly dose pace and partly the rest of the routine quietly falling apart while nobody thought to ask about it.

 If you want a smarter appointment, bring these notes with you: